-All Service Provider(s) will write worksite agreements for \$13 - \$15 per hour not to exceed 120 hours.
-If participants drop out or choose not to complete the entire summer work experience, the service provider may enroll additional youth to fulfill the remaining hours from the previous participant.
+A worksite agreement is required for each participant at each worksite outlining the responsibilities of the Service Provider, the Employer, and the Participant.
+The Agreement may not exceed 120 hours and wages must be paid at competitive market value between \$13.00 and \$15.00 per hour.
+If a participant drops out or chooses not to complete the entire summer work experience, the service provider may enroll additional youth to fulfill the remaining hours from the previous participant.

 Youth wages can be paid by the service provider, their fiscal agent, or a third-party payroll processor.
-Service providers or their designated fiscal agent or third-party processor must have the capacity to operate a payroll and timekeeping system that ensure youth are paid on time and according to an established schedule.
+Service providers or their designated fiscal agent or third-party processor must have the capacity to operate a payroll and timekeeping system that ensures youth are paid on time and according to an established schedule.
 All service providers will operate on a reimbursement basis.
 Service providers must have adequate and available resources to meet program and payroll costs.

-Key activities of Payroll Administration
+Key activities of Payroll Administration:

 - Collect participant timesheets and record in payroll system.
-Respondent will be required to maintain a timekeeping system including collection of hours worked to be reported into the payroll system for reporting purposes regardless of payroll system chosen - Pay participants on a bi-weekly basis.
-Regardless of payroll system chosen, Respondents are required to ensure all protocols of payroll system are adhered to and followed to ensure bi-weekly wages are paid to youth - Maintain time and payroll documents in a secure place include, but are not limited to:
+Respondent will be required to maintain a timekeeping system including collection of hours worked to be reported into the payroll system for reporting purposes regardless of payroll system chosen. - Pay participants on a bi-weekly basis.
+Regardless of payroll system chosen, Respondents are required to ensure all protocols of payroll system are adhered to and followed to ensure bi-weekly wages are paid to youth. - Offer Direct Deposit and educate participants on the benefits of utilizing Direct Deposit. - Maintain time and payroll documents in a secure place. - Comply with all applicable regulations, laws, and tax requirements as the employer of record for participants.